NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 - Ensure toggles are discoverable, testable, and auditable.
 - Avoid nesting toggles or creating toggle spaghetti.
 - Remove stale toggles once their purpose is fulfilled.
 Ideally integrate this into your CI pipeline to report on stale flags.

+Changing a toggle’s state can significantly impact system behaviour, especially in live environments.
+These changes should therefore be treated with the same rigour as code changes.
+Recommended practices include:

+- All toggle changes — whether in code or dynamic configuration stores — should be peer reviewed and documented.
+For code-based toggles, this naturally happens via pull requests.
+- Use a feature toggle system or configuration store that logs all changes, including who made them, when, and the before/after values.
+- Where possible, verify the impact of a toggle change in a non-production environment before enabling it in live.
+- When enabling or disabling a toggle, communicate with relevant stakeholders, particularly for user-facing or operational changes.
+- Where practical, manage toggle values through infrastructure-as-code or parameterised pipelines to allow version-controlled, reviewed, and auditable changes.

 ## Caveats